benhowell/benhowell.github.com/_posts/2015-01-31-the-hero-programmer-and-the-truth.md

 <br/>

 #### Notes
 [^1]: I've developed, and been involved with projects using both TDD and BDD methodologies.
-I'll reserve judgement as to whether or not these methodologies offer any benefit over an otherwise well engineered set of unit tests, suffice it to say that YMMV.
+I'll reserve judgement as to whether or not these methodologies offer any benefit over an otherwise well-engineered set of unit tests, suffice it to say that YMMV.

 [1]:http://c2.com/cgi/wiki?BigBallOfMud